JonasAlfredsson/ansible-role-snapraid/README.md

 ## Example Configuration
-There are two parts to this configuration; first SnapRAID itself and its arrays, and then my [`snapraid_sync`][1] script.
+There are sort of two parts to this configuration; first SnapRAID itself and its arrays, and then it is variables related to the [`snapraid_sync`][1] script.
 The second one is not necessary if you don't want to, but it will automate the syncing/scrubbing if configured.

 The following examples have all the available variables included, and all the default values written out.
 So any field which is not marked with `# Required`